PatelHeet009/kanani-heet/README.md

 💡 Interested in Frontend Design
-🛠️ Working with HTML, CSS, JavaScript, Bootstrap, PHP, and MySQL 📚 Always trying to improve my coding and design skills 🎯 Goal: Become a professional Full Stack Developer
+🛠️ Working with HTML, CSS, JavaScript, Bootstrap, PHP, and MySQL 📚 Always trying to improve my coding and design skills 🎯 Goal: Become a professional Frontend Stack Developer